LineageOS/lineage_wiki/pages/glossary.md

 #### Data

 - Data is everything added by a user - installed apps and their data, settings, and media (pictures, videos, audio files, etc.)...
-- If the installation or upgrade for your device calls for a [Factory reset](#factory-reset), this is the data that will be deleted
+- If the installation or upgrade for your device calls for a [Factory reset](#factory-reset) or unlocking the bootloader, this is the data that will be deleted

 #### Degoogled